replit/repl-auth-node/README.md

 ```sh
 npm run test
 ```
-Then login and assure that it says "server tests passed"
+Then log in (not on localhost) and assure that it says `server tests passed`